gever/bwx-adventure/README.md

 For 64-bit Windows, download the Windows x86-64 executable installer.
 For 32-bit Windows, download the Windows x86 executable installer.

+*Instructions for how to code for wwif at home can be found on the wwif wiki at https://github.com/sleepinghungry/wwif/wiki/If-You-Want-to-Code-at-Home.*

 ## Playing the Games

 Once a game has reached a playable state, it will be made available as a standalone executable (an app).
 You can download a game by doing the following: